String of Pearls Care

-Fertilizer actually is an optional part of how to grow string of pearls since the plant thrives on poor (nutritionally unenriched) soil in its native habitat.
-If you prefer to give it some extra oomph, however, feed it every couple of weeks during the growing season with a balanced plant food at half strength and refrain from feeding it during winter.
+Fertilizer is actually optional for growing string of pearls since the plant naturally thrives on nutritionally poor soil.
+If you want to speed up your succulent’s growth, however, feed it a balanced plant food mixed at half strength every 2 weeks from spring through autumn.
+Refrain from feeding it during winter.

 Setting the Temperature and Humidity

-Recommendations on how to take care of string of pearls generally don’t include humidity enhancement since the plant doesn’t require moist air, so misting is unnecessary and may cause its thin strings to rot.
+String of pearls care generally doesn’t involve humidity enhancement, as the plant doesn’t require moist air.
+Misting is unnecessary and may cause rot.

 Propagating String of Pearls

-The sap of the plant also can cause skin irritation in some individuals, especially those with sensitive skin.
-Therefore, it’s a good idea to wear protective rubber or plastic gloves while pruning or repotting your string of pearls.
+The plant’s sap can cause skin irritation in some individuals, especially those with sensitive skin.
+As a precaution, consider wearing rubber or gardening gloves while pruning or repotting string of pearls.

 Potential Pests and Diseases

-If your plant begins to rot, remove all the dead and dying growth and try to give what remains more light and air—and less water.
-If the plant is growing in an overly large plastic pot or one with no drainage holes, you also may want to try moving it to a more appropriate container—as described under “soil” above—filled with fresh cactus potting mix.
+Root rot, the chief enemy of string of pearls, is often indicated by shriveling or yellowing foliage and stems.
+If your plant begins to rot, remove any dead and dying growth and give what remains more light and air—and less water.
+If the plant is growing in an overly large plastic pot or one with no drainage holes, try moving it to a shallower terra-cotta pot filled with fresh cactus potting mix.

-If you still need a few quick pointers on how to care for a string of pearls plant, check out the questions and answers below.
+If you still need a few quick pointers on how to care for string of pearls, check out the questions and answers below.

-Q: How do you revive a dying string of pearls?
+Q: How do you repot string of pearls?

 Gently remove the string of pearls plant from its existing pot, carefully shake off any excess soil from the root ball, and move it to a slightly larger pot with fresh, well-draining soil.
 Fully cover the root ball and lightly water the plant.